Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/trace/kprobes.rst

 	#include <linux/kprobes.h>
 	int register_kprobe(struct kprobe *kp);

 Sets a breakpoint at the address kp->addr.
 When the breakpoint is hit, Kprobes calls kp->pre_handler.
 After the probed instruction is single-stepped, Kprobe calls kp->post_handler.
-If a fault occurs during execution of kp->pre_handler or kp->post_handler, or during single-stepping of the probed instruction, Kprobes calls kp->fault_handler.
 Any or all handlers can be NULL.
 If kp->flags is set KPROBE_FLAG_DISABLED, that kp will be registered but disabled, so, its handlers aren't hit until calling enable_kprobe(kp).

 .. note::